Tit-for-Tat Dynamics and Market Volatility: Abstract

 \section{Abstract}

-We study the tit-for-tat dynamic in production markets, where each player can make a good given as input various amounts of goods in the system.
-In the tit-for-tat dynamic, each player allocates its good to its neighbors in fractions proportional to how much they contributed in its production in the last round.
-Tit-for-tat does not use money and was studied before in pure exchange settings~\cite{WZ07}.
+We consider tit-for-tat dynamics in production markets, where there is a set of $n$ players connected via a weighted graph.
+Each player $i$ can produce an eponymous good using its linear production function, given as input various amounts of goods in the system.
+In the tit-for-tat dynamic, each player $i$ shares its good with its neighbors in fractions proportional to how much they helped player $i$'s production in the last round.

-We study the phase transitions of this dynamic when the valuations are symmetric (i.e. each good has the same worth to everyone) by characterizing which players grow or vanish over time.
-We also study how the fractions of their investments evolve in the long term, showing that in the limit the players invest only on players with optimal production capacity.
+Our contribution is to characterize the asymptotic behavior of the dynamic as a function of the graph structure, finding that the fortune of a player grows in the long term if and only if the player has a good self loop (i.e. the player works well alone) or works well with at least one other player.
+We also consider a generalized damped update, where the players may update their strategies with different speeds, and obtain a lower bound on their rate of growth by identifying a function that gives insight into the behavior of the dynamical system.

+The model can capture circular economies, where players use each other's products, and organizational partnerships, where fostering long-term growth of an organization hinges on creating relationships in which reciprocal exchanges between the agents in the organization are paramount.